tshekar9/Data-Scientist-Portfolio/README.md

 ## Introduction

 👋 I'm Tej Shekar!
+Welcome to my data science portfolio.

-I'm a Data Scientist and these are my academic projects completed while working towards a Master of Science in Data Analytics from Western Governors University, Utah.
+This is a collection of my academic projects completed while working towards a Master of Science in Data Analytics from Western Governors University, Utah.

 1. [Time Series Forecasting of Gold Prices Using Autoregressive and Moving Average Model (ARIMA)](https://github.com/tshekar9/Data-Scientist-Portfolio/blob/main/Time-Series%20Forecasting%20of%20Gold%20Futures%20Using%20ARIMA/Project_Summary.md)